-As Barb discovered, in today’s economy these “discrete, one-time problems” had the potential to plunge even stable working families into crisis, often resulting in homelessness.
+As the Millers discovered, these “discrete, one-time problems” had the potential to plunge even stable, working families into crisis, often resulting in homelessness.
 “Many of our foundation’s grantees are people who are struggling but otherwise doing fine,” Barb explains.
 “Our typical client is a single mother who has a job, some sort of assistance for housing or subsidized housing, and perhaps receives food stamps.
-Then something happens—the car breaks or a child gets sick and the mom has to miss work for a couple of days —and then falls behind on a gas or electricity bill.”
+Then something happens—the car breaks, or a child gets sick—then the mom has to miss work for a couple of days, causing her to fall behind on her rent.”

-To prevent the downward spiral, the Millers put her foundation to ingenious use: With a one-time grant of less than $1,000, The Barbara and Stephen Miller Foundation intervenes at the crisis point, enabling families to stay in their homes.
-“If we fix the car or pay the utility bill, we’re not up against a five-day eviction notice,” Barb says.
+To prevent this downward spiral, the Millers make a one-time grant of less than $1,000 directly to the individual.
+Because they intervene at the crisis point, they enable recipients to stay in their homes.
+“If we fix the car or pay the rent, they’re not up against a five-day eviction notice,” Barb says.

 The foundation’s work has produced astounding success rates.
-In the past two years alone, the foundation has helped 109 people and achieved lasting impact.
-Follow-up reports indicate that after one year, only six percent of the grantees were once again unstable.
+In the past eight years, the foundation has helped over 600 individuals and achieved lasting impact.
+Follow-up reports indicate that after one year, over 90 percent of grant recipients were still stable.

 So, how did a family foundation accomplish all of this?
-The secret is partnerships and one in particular got the ball rolling: “We came to Foundation Source with this idea for an emergency fund and asked how to do it,” Barb says.
+“We came to Foundation Source with this idea for an emergency fund and asked how to do it,” Barb says.
 “Foundation Source helped us structure the fund.
-They set up the application process, gave us the mechanism to grant to individuals, and dispersed the payments.”
+They set up the application process, gave us the mechanism to grant to individuals, and disbursed the payments.”